 7. Can I get a receipt?

-If you registered online, you would have been emailed a receipt at the time of registration.
+You would have been emailed a receipt at the time of registration.
 You can also look up your receipt online by logging in to your registration account.

 8. Do I have to pay the membership fee?